 Format This test consists of a reading answer booklet and a separate reading booklet.
 All pupils must be given an unused reading booklet.
 Do not re-use reading booklets if you administer the test to groups of pupils at different times.
 Pupils will have a total of 1 hour to read the 3 texts in the reading booklet and complete the questions at their own pace.
-They can approach the test as they choose, e.g. working through one text and answering the questions before moving on to the next.
-Equipment Each pupil will need the equipment specified below: a blue/black pen or a dark pencil.
+They can approach the test as they choose, for example, working through one text and answering the questions before moving on to the next.
+Equipment Each pupil will need the equipment specified below: a dark pencil or blue or black pen.
 Rubbers are allowed, but please encourage pupils to cross out answers they wish to change instead of rubbing them out.
-Pupils may use monolingual English electronic spell checkers, provided they do not give definitions of words, or highlighter pens, if this is normal classroom practice.
+If it is normal classroom practice, pupils may use monolingual English electronic spell checkers, provided they do not give definitions of words, or highlighter pens.
 Pupils must not use a dictionary.
 You may give pupils additional lined paper if they request it.
 However, pupils should be encouraged to use the extra space in the answer booklet before using additional paper.
 The answer space provided in the answer booklet should be sufficient for most pupils and gives a guide to the length of answer that is expected for each question.
-Assistance You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, e.g. indicating that an answer is correct or incorrect, or suggesting the pupil looks at an answer again.
-The English reading test must not be read to individuals or to a group, except for the general instructions.
-However, you may rephrase the explanations provided in the test instructions on page 3 of the reading answer booklet to ensure that all pupils understand them.
+Assistance You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, for example, indicating that an answer is correct or incorrect, or suggesting the pupil look at an answer again.
+The English reading test must not be read to individuals or to a group, except for the test instructions on page 3 of the reading answer booklet.
+You may rephrase the test instructions to ensure all pupils understand them.
 No other part of the reading answer booklet or reading booklet may be read to pupils or rephrased.
 There is no specific hearing impairment guidance for this test, but be careful when signing to ensure you do not convey information that would give pupils an advantage.
 Guidance for administering the test to pupils with a visual impairment is contained in the modified test packs.
 If a pupil asks a question about test content, you must not explain the meanings of any words or expressions.
 The example below illustrates how to deal with a common situation.
-Q. I don't understand the question.
-A. Read the question again and underline the words that tell you what to do.
-Before the test begins Review the list of pupils with any particular individual needs, e.g. pupils who are allowed additional time, who need support from a scribe or who may need a transcript made at the end of the test.
+Question: I don't understand the question.
+Before the test begins Review the list of pupils with any individual needs, for example, pupils who are allowed additional time, who need support from a scribe or who may need a transcript made at the end of the test.
 It is important that the pupils' names on their tests match the names on the test attendance register.
 Check with your test co-ordinator whether any pupil in your group is known by a different name in school, or has changed their name since pupil registration.
 This is so you can remind the pupil to write the correct name on their reading answer booklet.
 Write the school's name and DfE number on a board that is visible to all pupils.
 Leave space on the board to write the start and finish times of the test.